inxomnyaa/inxomnyaa/README.md

 I am the creator of the ✨[MagicWE2](https://github.com/thebigsmileXD/MagicWE2)✨ World Editor, designed to use as many MCPE features as possible to make editing your worlds easy on mobile & desktop devices.

-Additionally i am Pixel-Artist & BlockBench Animator / Model Designer at [@NetherGamesMC](https://github.com/NetherGamesMC)
+I have also been a pixel artist & BlockBench animator / model designer at [@NetherGamesMC](https://github.com/NetherGamesMC) for quite some time.
 ### Recent information about updates & projects (2/17/2022)
 I am currently very limited on my time and low on funds.
 In case you want an update / fix to be released urgently, feel free to make a donation on any of the following services:
 - **Buymeacoffee**